Not loving your RV’s outdated or bland interior walls but not exactly sure you want to paint them either? Why not give RV wallpaper a try!

 Steps for Removing Wallpaper Border

-Many campers have outdated wallpaper border.
+Many campers have outdated wallpaper borders.
 If this is the case, it will need to be removed before you paint or wallpaper.

 Here are a few tips to help this process go smoothly.

 Step 1.
 The first step is to start at one corner of the border, slowly lift and peel the old wallpaper border off

 If you’re having trouble removing it, you can try loosening the adhesive with a hairdryer or portable steamer.

 Step 2.
 Use adhesive remover like Goo Gone Spray Gel and a sponge if needed.

 Step 3.
 Take a cloth with rubbing alcohol and wipe the walls to get any Goo Gone off.

 There are different types of wallpaper that you can use as your RV’s current wallpaper replacement and each kind has its pros and cons.

 Contact paper is a popular choice for adding in some extra RV decor and can be used for updating countertops, kitchen cabinets, fridge doors, tables, walls, dressers, and more.